ibm-cloud-docs/CDN/verify-cdn-before-running.md

 ```
 {: pre}

-If Akamai debug headers are returned, and the response code and content match the content returned from the desired domain, then it means the wildcard CDN traffic works.
+If Akamai debug headers are returned, and the response code and content match the content that is returned from the wanted domain, then it means the wildcard CDN traffic works.
 Refer to the [troubleshooting](/docs/CDN?topic=CDN-troubleshooting) to further debug.

 ### Step 3: Point the domain to IBM CNAME
 {: #point-domain-to-ibm-cdn-cname}